PeterBengtson/AFT-SSO-account-configuration/README.md

 ```

 Furthermore, if you provide a value for the parameter `CloudAdministrationGroupName`, this
-SSO group will be automatically added with `AWSAdministratorAccess` to all accounts.
+SSO group will be automatically added to all accounts, with the permissions given in the
+parameter `CloudAdministrationGroupPermissionSets`, defaulting to
+`AWSAdministratorAccess,AWSReadOnlyAccess`.

 NB: Any group or user assignments not mentioned will be deleted automatically, except for
 the groups `AWSSecurityAuditors`, `AWSControlTowerAdmins` and `AWSSecurityAuditPowerUsers`.